Amherst, Massachusetts: Geography

 Amherst's ZIP Code of 01002 is the second-lowest number in the continental United States after Agawam (not counting codes used for specific government buildings such as the IRS).

 Climate

-Amherst has a humid continental climate that under the Köppen system marginally falls into the warm-summer category (Dfb).
-It is interchangeable with the hot-summer subtype Dfa with July means hovering around 71.7 F. Winters are cold and snowy, albeit daytime temperatures often remain above freezing.
+Amherst has a marginal hot-summer humid continental climate (Köppen: Dfa), with July means hovering around 71.7 F. Winters are cold and snowy, although daytime temperatures often remain above freezing.
 Under the 2012 USDA Plant Hardiness Zone system, Amherst (ZIP Code 01002) is in zone 5b; however, Amherst closely borders zone 6a, which penetrates into Massachusetts in the Connecticut River Valley, and climate change may be shifting those zones.